His Highness Abdullah: Production

 His Highness Abdullah was produced by Mohanlal and was the debut production of his company Pranavam Arts.

 Music

 The film score was composed by Mohan Sithara while the songs were composed by Raveendran, with lyrics written by Kaithapram.
+All songs are in Malayalam, except the Sufi-type song "Tu Badi Masha Allah", which is set in a mix of Hindi and Urdu.